-- The CTBT bans all nuclear explosions to limit the proliferation of nuclear weapons. - A network of seismological, hydroacoustic, infrasound, and radionuclide sensors will monitor compliance. - On-site inspection will be provided to check compliance. - The US has signed the CTBT, but not ratified it.
+- The CTBT bans all nuclear explosions to limit the proliferation of nuclear weapons. - A network of seismological, hydroacoustic, infrasound, and radionuclide sensors will monitor compliance. - On-site inspection to check compliance. - The US has signed the CTBT (1996), but has not ratified it.